andreinitescu/xamarin.apps/README.md

 # Xamarin apps

-List of Xamarin apps in the app stores
+List of Xamarin or Xamarin.Forms apps in the app stores.

 To add to this list, either open an issue with a link to the Xamarin/Xamarin.Forms app in the Apple or Google Play store, or [tweet me a message](https://twitter.com/nitescua).

-Column explanation:
+### Column explanation

 **Xamarin.iOS/Xamarin.Android**: It says on which platforms (Android/iOS) the app is known to have a Xamarin version.
-You might want to check yourself if app has Xamarin version on the other platform, contributions are welcome.
+If not mentioned, you might want to check yourself if app has a Xamarin version on the other platform, contributions are welcome.

 **Xamarin Forms**: It says on which platforms (Android/iOS) the app is known to have a Xamarin Forms version.
-You might want to check yourself if app has a Xamarin Forms version on the other platform, contributions are welcome.
+If not mentioned, you might want to check yourself if app has a Xamarin Forms version on the other platform, contributions are welcome.

-Is open source: Whether the app is open source
+**Is open source**: Whether the app is open source

+## The List

 | Name | Xamarin.iOS/Xamarin.Android | Xamarin.Forms | Is open source? |
 |------|--------|-----------|-------|